ScanMountGoat/xc3_model_py/README.md

 Build the project with `cargo build --release`.
 This will compile a native python module for the current Python interpreter.
 For use with Blender, make sure to build for the Python version used by Blender.
 This can be achieved by activating a virtual environment with the appropriate Python version or setting the Python interpeter using the `PYO3_PYTHON` environment variable.
 See the [PyO3 guide](https://pyo3.rs) for details.

 ## Limitations
-Modifying list elements will appear to work, but changes will not be reflected when accessing the elements again.
 Some types from `xc3_model_py` are opaque wrappers around the underlying Rust types and cannot be constructed in any way from Python.
-These limitations should hopefully be resolved in the future.
+Some of these limitations should hopefully be resolved in the future.